zer0cache/matic-docs/docs/develop/ethereum-matic/plasma/mapping-assets.md

 ---
 id: mapping-assets
 title: Mapping Assets using Plasma
-description: Build your next blockchain app on Matic.
+description: Build your next blockchain app on Polygon.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-ERC20 and ERC721 tokens on Ethereum can be deposited and withdrawn from matic chain using plasma protocol.
-To enable this, a token contract on Ethereum (_rootToken_) needs to be mapped to a token contract on Matic chain(_childToken_).
+ERC20 and ERC721 tokens on Ethereum can be deposited and withdrawn from Polygon chain using plasma protocol.
+To enable this, a token contract on Ethereum (_rootToken_) needs to be mapped to a token contract on Polygon chain(_childToken_).

 You can submit your mapping request [here](/docs/develop/ethereum-matic/submit-mapping-request).
 Please make note that this mapping submission form is for Plasma Bridge and for PoS bridge you have to directly contact the matic team on discord.

 ## Mapping a token

-Mapping a token involves deploying a _childToken_ contract on matic chain and registering the token on both main and matic chain.
+Mapping a token involves deploying a _childToken_ contract on Polygon chain and registering the token on both main and Polygon chain.

-A restricted _childToken_ is deployed and registered on Matic chain automatically by making a contract call to the ChildChain contract.
+A restricted _childToken_ is deployed and registered on Polygon chain automatically by making a contract call to the ChildChain contract.
 But if the _rootToken_ has extra functionality apart from basic ERC20/ERC721, a custom _childToken_ contract needs to be deployed manually.
 (Read [adding additional functionality](/docs/develop/ethereum-matic/plasma/mapping-assets#adding-functionality-to-child-token))

 ## Deploying a 'Restricted' Child Token

-### Step 1: On Matic
+### Step 1: On Polygon

-The [`addToken` function call](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/ChildChain.sol#L55) on ChildChain contract deploys a child Token on matic, with restricted functionality (see: [ChildERC20](https://github.com/maticnetwork/contracts/blob/master/contracts/child/ChildERC20.sol) and [ChildERC721](https://github.com/maticnetwork/contracts/blob/master/contracts/child/ChildERC721.sol)), these is done to ensure Plasma security for the asset, otherwise the model gets broken.
+The [`addToken` function call](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/ChildChain.sol#L55) on ChildChain contract deploys a child Token on Polygon, with restricted functionality (see: [ChildERC20](https://github.com/maticnetwork/contracts/blob/master/contracts/child/ChildERC20.sol) and [ChildERC721](https://github.com/maticnetwork/contracts/blob/master/contracts/child/ChildERC721.sol)), these is done to ensure Plasma security for the asset, otherwise the model gets broken.
 So if you need Plasma security with a custom token and added functionality on top of what the generic token provides, you need to write your contracts safely with restrictions as mandated.

-Certain Data structures are maintained to keep track of the asset on Matic: such as the events, [Deposit](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/BaseERC20.sol#L6), [Withdraw](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/BaseERC20.sol#L14), [LogTransfer](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/BaseERC20.sol#L22).
+Certain Data structures are maintained to keep track of the asset on Polygon: such as the events, [Deposit](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/BaseERC20.sol#L6), [Withdraw](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/BaseERC20.sol#L14), [LogTransfer](https://github.com/maticnetwork/contracts/blob/fd4ed8343a8abb2dda5fe5a6a75a747cfd7a2807/contracts/child/BaseERC20.sol#L22).
 These are absolutely essential to the Plasma contracts that read this data to ensure data verification of the sidechain via fraud proofs and Plasma predicates.

 Based on feedback from developers, we have added mechanisms that allow devs to now program any restrictions that they wish to keep for transfers for example - see [this doc](/docs/develop/advanced/custom-restrictions) for example.
 This allows arbitrary logic to be coded before the Plasma-safe transfer takes place, keeping the transfer and custom logic separated - so as to ensure Plasma safety.